See dolphins in Cardigan Bay

 The Menai Strait is a fascinating place.
 It’s a geological fault line, filled with weird tides and whirlpools, which separates the mainland from our largest island, Anglesey.
 There are plenty of boat operators who run trips along the Strait, taking in Thomas Telford’s magnificent suspension bridge, the various nooks and islets, and the wildlife sanctuary of Puffin Island.
 The world’s fastest RIB ride also runs out of Menai Bridge: launched in 2018, this hi-tech marvel promises to propel passengers at ‘the speed of scream’, whatever that is.
 Very, very fast, we’d imagine.

 A trip to Ynys Enlli

 Off the tip of the Llŷn Peninsula, Ynys Enlli, or Bardsey Island, is apparently the resting place of 20,000 saints, who share this beautiful island with an abundance of wildlife.
-It’s a great place for day-trips, or you can stay for the ultimate getaway.
 The boat trip over is an adventure in itself: skipper Colin Evans’ family have fished and farmed on the island for centuries, and he turns the trip into a magical history tour and wildlife safari.